m3rcer/m3rcer.github.io/_posts/redteaming/Bypass-Tamper-Protection/2024-04-05-Disable_Tamper_Protection_Bypass.md

 ![](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/Bypass-Tamper-Protection/Images/Pasted%20image%2020240311143923.png)

-4) Optionally reinstate the WdFilter minidriver, TamperProtection and Defender Settings (RealTimeMonitoring) using option 4 as follows:
+4) Optionally reinstate the WdFilter minidriver, TamperProtection and Defender Settings (RealTimeMonitoring) using option 4.
+Make sure to change the Altitude number (Default: 328010) back to it's original value at line 530 in the POC.

 ```
 # Restart the computer to restore settings successfully